How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 - Skip the closing recap ("Let me know if you need anything else").

-That kills most of the deference.
-If you still see leaks, escalate the tone:
+That kills most of the noise.
+If sycophant phrases still leak through, add this:

 - Direct.
 No softening, no acknowledgment, no apology.